Floer theory and flips: Broken maps

-We sketch the argument.
+Our particular setup corresponds to the case of relative stable maps in Ionel-Parker \cite{io:rel} and Li-Ruan \cite{liruan:surg}, as explained in Bourgeois et al. \cite[Remark 5.9]{bo:com}.
+In particular, asymptotic convergence follows from asymptotic convergence for holomorphic maps to $Y$; energy quantization for disks in $X_{\subset}$ implies energy quantization for finite energy holomorphic maps of half-cylinders to $X_{\subset}^\circ$, where the boundary of the cylinder maps to the Lagrangian $L$.
+Energy quantization for holomorphic maps of spheres to $Y$ implies energy quantization for maps of holomorphic spheres to $\P(N_\pm \oplus \ul{\C})$: there exists a constant $\hbar > 0$ such that any holomorphic map $\P(N_\pm \oplus \ul{\C})$ with non-trivial projection to $Y$ has energy at least $\hbar$.
+Matching of intersection multiplicities is \cite[Remark 5.9]{bo:com}, Tehrani-Zinger \cite[Lemma 6.6]{tz}: By removal of singularities, there is a one-to-one correspondence between finite energy holomorphic curves in $X^\circ_\pm$ resp. $\XX[k]^\circ$ and those in $X_\pm$ resp. $\XX[k]$ that are not contained in the divisor $Y$ resp. divisors at zero and infinity.
+Thus the intersection multiplicity is the degree of the cover of the Reeb orbit at infinity.
 It suffices to show that on each tree or surface part of the domain, a subsequence converges to some limit in the Gromov sense.
 Since each domain is stable, each surface part has a unique hyperbolic metric so that the boundary is totally geodesic, see Abbas \cite[I.3.3]{abbas:com}.
-We denote by $r_\nu: C_\nu \to \R_{> 0}$ the injectivity radius.
+Denote by $r_\nu: C_\nu \to \R_{> 0}$ the injectivity radius.
 The argument of Bourgeois et al. \cite[Chapter 10]{bo:com}, see also Abbas \cite{abbas:com}, shows that after adding finitely many sequences of points to the domain we may assume that the domain $C_\nu$ converges to a limit $C$ such that the first derivative $\sup | \d u_\nu |/r_\nu$ is bounded with respect to the hyperbolic metric on the surface part, and with respect to the given metric on the tree part.
 Thus there exists a limiting map $u: C^\times \to \XX$ on the complement $C^\times$ of the nodes so that on compact subsets of the complement of the nodes a subsequence of $u_\nu$ converges to $u$ in all derivatives.
 Removal of singularities and matching conditions then follows from the corresponding results for holomorphic maps: the matching condition for nodes mapping into the cylindrical end is simply the matching condition for the maps to $Y$, in addition to matching of intersection degrees which is immediate from the description as a winding number.
 Convergence on the tree part of the domain follows from uniqueness of solutions to ordinary differential equations.
+The extension to sequences with bounded area is \cite[Lemma 9.2]{bo:com}, or rather, the extension of that Lemma to curves with Lagrangian boundary conditions for Lagrangians not meeting the neck region, for which the proof is the same. \end{proof}